 Yes!
 And they are quite important as Google discovers new content thanks to them when they crawl pages which are already known.

 Internal linking also assists in putting a hierarchical structure of a website, thus allowing the spread of link equity around websites.

 Like for any other backlinks, anchor matters, so choose them wisely.

-Just go to Links section in the left menu and choose internal links list.
-Then, organize the list to show pages with the lowest number of internal links first.
+Just go to the Links section in the left menu and choose internal links list.
+Then, organize the list to show the pages with the lowest number of internal links first.

 Ahrefs put together a wonderful piece on the ABCs of internal linking, if you need an in-depth guide.